melody605/readme-dateline/generatedREADME.md

 ## Description

-a node.js app that uses inquirer and fs modules to generate a README file
+a node js app that uses fs modules to generate readme from command line

 ## Table of Contents